4GeeksAcademy/react-tutorial-exercises/exercises/01-hello-world/README.md

 //This is how you would do it without react. myDiv.innerHTML = '<span>James is 12 years old</span>';

-// This is not you would do it with react.
+// This is how you would do it with react.
 ReactDOM.render(<span> James is 12 years old </span>, myDiv);
 ```